Access and use data in teaching

 2. The Subject Access dashboard will show you the number of users who accessed the site per day.

 3. By default, the dashboard displays the data for the past 7 days for all user roles in the subject.
 Use the filter options to enter different start and end dates.
 You can also filter by role.
-To do this, remove the checkmark beside “All Roles” (default) and then put a checkmark beside the Student role.
+To do this, remove the checkmark from the Role field and select the Student role.

 Screenshot from the Subject Access Dashboard depicting how filter by roles.

 4. The graph below the bar chart shows access events from the start date of the subject through to the end date.
-You can hold your mouse button down to highlight a section of the lower graph to view a specific range of dates.
+You can click and drag your mouse in this section to modify the date range.
+This has the same effect as manually modifying the dates in the Filter options.

-5. Optional: Export the data to either a Microsoft Excel format or a CSV format.
+5. You can export the data to either a Microsoft Excel format or a CSV format by clicking on the Export buttons.

 Use this dashboard to better understand user engagement with subject tools.